 No. Green tomatoes are the unripe version of any tomato variety you can think of.
 Tomatillos are unique unto themselves.
 They remain green, and they grow with a leafy husk around them.

-Tomatillo salsa verde has a bright, tangy flavor and a smooth texture.
-It can be spicy or mild, depending on how many chile peppers are used.
-It's a cooked salsa, which helps the flavors to meld together well, and may appeal to those who don't like raw onions or find fresh chiles to be too spicy.
+Tomatillo salsa verde is delicious!
+It has a bright, tangy flavor and a smooth texture.
+It can be spicy or mild, depending on how many chili peppers are used.
+It's a cooked salsa, which helps the flavors to meld together well, and may appeal to those who don't like raw onions or find fresh chili peppers to be too spicy.

 More Mexican recipes